astorDev/backi/timers/dotnet/articles/101/index.md

 }
 ```

-To make it worse running the code by `dotnet run --timer=Periodic` gives the most confusing behaviour, of just freezing in some point.
+To make it worse running the code by `dotnet run --timer=Periodic` gives the most confusing behaviour, of just freezing at some point.

 ![](periodic-demo-silent.gif)